-In 2018/19, 410 confidential reports were made to the Speak Out service.
-This represents a 39 per cent increase on the previous year and aligns with the launch of the new training modules, which raise awareness of potential ethical issues at work and include a reminder of our whistleblowing policy and how to report concerns.
-Each year, on average, 55 per cent of reports made are substantiated and action taken.
+In 2019/20, 476 confidential reports were made to the Speak Out service, which is broadly consistent with the number of reports made in 2018/19.
+Each year, on average, 44 per cent of reports made are substantiated and action taken.